-While Viterbo Campus Safety and Security personnel may assist occasionally with off-campus incidents, the authority and jurisdiction of Campus Safety and Security is limited to Viterbo campus between 7th and 10th Streets and Ferry and Jackson Streets in La Crosse, Wisconsin.
-The address of the buildings on the campus property in La Crosse, Wisconsin are shown under the Definitions of Locations section of this report.
+While Campus Safety may assist with incidents near campus, their official authority is limited to university property within the area bordered by 7th and 10th Streets and Ferry and Jackson Streets in La Crosse, Wisconsin.
+A full list of campus build addresses can be found in the Definitions of Locations section of this report.